ContextGrid/WorldBrowser/README.md

-# WorldBrowser-iOS
+# Getting Started

 ## WorldBrowser iOS SDK's

 ## Introduction

-The WorldBrowser iOS SDK enables Detecting Real time object using Model.
+The WorldBrowser iOS SDK enables detecting data registered with ContextGrid using machine learning and augmented reality.

 The SDK is designed for WorldBrowser partners who are developing their own iOS apps.
-The SDK provides a native integration to detecting object within these apps that is easy to integration and provides a high performance, functional checkout experience.
+The SDK provide native integration to detecting object within these apps that is easy to integrate and provides a high performance, augmented reality experience.

 ##Features
 WorldBrowser iOS SDK broadly offers following features.

 ### WorldBrowser.framework

++ Detecting nearby places of interest that are registered on ContextGrid platform
++ Managing Augmented Reality experience within a place to detect registered microlocations
++ Leveraging SDK for execution of actions assigned via ContextGrid portal
-+ SDK support Company key to simplyfy call api
++ SDK supports Comany Key integration to simplyfy API calls
 + Swift Version 3.1 Support with Xcode 9.0
 + IOS version 11.0 support with xcode 9.0

 ## Example Project
-An example project is available via  manual-inclusion to try out and familiarize yourself with the WorldBrowser SDK.
+An example project is available via  manual-inclusion to try out and familiarize yourself with the WorldBrowser iOS SDK.
 This project comes bundled with the SDK.

 ## Example App Requirements